Our Student Research Fair aims to celebrate undergraduate research in the field of psychology.

 Interest & Broad Appeal – how intriguing and engaging the topic and content of the project is, and how appealing it would be to a diverse audience.

 Alignment with Conference Theme – how closely the study topic fits with the theme of “Student Mental Health and Wellbeing”.
-This includes research that focuses on students, youth, young adults; different areas of mental health; positive psychology; topics relevant to students (e.g., learning and memory, emotional functioning and interpersonal relationships, transition to university, social media, etc.) Special consideration will also be given to COVID-19 related research.
+This includes research that focuses on students, youth, young adults; mental health; positive psychology; topics relevant to students (e.g., learning and memory, emotion and interpersonal relationships, transition to university, social media, etc.) Special consideration will also be given to COVID-19 related research.

 Organization & Writing – whether the writing is clear, well organized, without grammatical errors, and uses non-technical language appropriate for a diverse audience.

-Research Significance in a Broader Context – How important the research is in society and what are the real-world applications of the findings.
+Research Significance in a Broader Context – how important the research is in society and the real-world applications of the findings.